Carnassial Tooth Abscess In Dogs

 What Needs To Be Done?

 The treatment suggested by most veterinarians was – and still is – to remove the infected tooth.
 It is a procedure that must be done under general anesthesia.
 To remove the tooth it must first split it into two sections; the anterior portion with two roots and the rear portion that has one root.
 Unless periodontal disease has destroyed the bone that anchors the tooth, it can never be removed as one unit because the angle of the roots lock it in place.
 First, a flap of gum tissue is partially removed to expose the surface of the roots on the cheek side of the tooth .
 Veterinarians differ in how they split this tooth into two sections.
 I personally, use a diamond dental cutting disc.
 Once accomplished, the roots must be separated from the surrounding bone with dental elevators and gently rocked with a molar extractor until the tooth portion is free.
 Then the extracted portion must be carefully examined to be absolutely sure all of the roots came out intact.
 Your dog will go home the same day with antibiotics and some pain relieving medications.
 Generally the gum sutures come out in a week unless they were designed to dissolve on their own.
 Some vets suggest the site be irrigated with hydrogen peroxide at home – if the dog allows it.
 Its diet should be soft and bland for the next 7-10 days.
-You can read about the standard techniques in detail here.
+You can read about the standard techniques here.
+I will send you the full article is you ask me to (Niemiec2008).

 Dogs do just fine with the 4th upper premolar tooth (or teeth) removed.
 However, there are veterinarians today who specialize in endodontics and dentistry.
 Their inclination is to save as many teeth as possible for as long as possible.
 They can often perform a root canal on this tooth and save it.
 If not, implants are possible.
 I rarely suggest that this be attempted but I want you to know that the option might exist.
 Perhaps it would be worthwhile to salvage an attack or guard dog – although most work dogs do not need that tooth to function effectively.
 If you want more details on how this surgery is performed let me know.
 Ask for carnassial-Reiter2005 & carnassial-Ruhnau2003